International Development and Democracy (2018)

 Verena Fetscher

-My research interests include redistribution preferences, fairness concerns, and experimental methods
+My research interests include redistribution preferences, gender politics and experimental methods